-Are you wanting to unite your family in the United States?
-Whether you are trying to emigrate to the U.S. or you are needing to bring family members into the country, a family immigration lawyer can help you navigate the process with ease to start your new chapter in the United States.
+Do you want to unite your family in the United States?
+Whether you are trying to emigrate to the U.S. or need to bring family members into the country, a family immigration lawyer can help you easily navigate the process to start your new chapter in the United States.
 Read on to learn the types of family-based immigration, who is eligible for a green card, and the steps involved.

-Any foreign citizen interested in permanently residing in the United States will need an immigrant visa.
-But the journey to getting a visa for foreign citizens can certainly be a long process and challenging at times.
+Any foreign citizen interested in permanent residence in the United States will need an immigrant visa.
+But the journey to getting a visa for foreign citizens can be long and challenging.
 A simple mistake can cause your application to be denied, which results in extreme delays in obtaining your visa.

-A family immigration lawyer has extensive knowledge and familiarity with the U.S. immigration process.
+A family-based immigration lawyer has extensive knowledge and familiarity with the U.S. immigration process.
 Your family visa attorney can review your documents for completeness and ensure the smoothest process possible.

 Family-based visas are a type of visa in the immigrant category.
-This type of visa enables U.S. citizens or lawful permanent residents to petition for an immigrant relative to reside in the United States.
+This type of visa enables U.S. citizens or lawful permanent residents to petition for their family members to reside in the United States.

-There are also Family Preference Visas that are designed for familial relationships other than a spouse, child, or parents.
+Family Preference Visas are also designed for familial relationships other than a spouse, child, or parents.
 These types of visas have limits on approvals each fiscal year.
-Once the visa has been approved, the foreign relative will need to wait until a visa number is available to them.
+Once the visa has been approved, qualifying foreign relatives must wait until an immigrant visa number is available.

-It’s important to note that there are only two groups eligible for a family immigration visa: immediate relatives and those that fall under the family preference categories.
+It’s important to note that only two groups are eligible for a family immigration visa: immediate family members and those that fall under the family preference categories.

-Adjustment of Status is used specifically for immigrants in the U.S. This is typically reserved for immediate relatives of a U.S. citizen who are on a nonimmigrant visa and entered the U.S. in a lawful way.
-For instance, a Chinese parent visiting the U.S. on a tourist visa to see their child may make the decision to relocate and can adjust to being a permanent resident.
+Adjustment of Status is explicitly used for immigrants in the U.S. This is typically reserved for immediate relatives of a U.S. citizen on a nonimmigrant visa and lawfully entered the U.S. For instance, a Chinese parent visiting the U.S. on a tourist visa to see their child may decide to relocate and can adjust to being a permanent resident.

-If you’re interested in starting the process of getting your family immigration visa, obtain help from a family immigration attorney to help strengthen your case.
-Acquiring a visa involves a lot of steps and various paperwork.
-With that said, it’s important to minimize mistakes as you navigate the process to achieve a successful outcome.
+If you’re interested in starting the process of getting your family immigration visa, obtain help from an experienced family immigration attorney to help strengthen your case.
+Acquiring a visa involves various steps, paperwork, and time spent dealing with Immigration Services.
+That said, minimizing mistakes as you navigate the process to achieve a successful outcome is essential.

 An experienced family immigration lawyer can walk you through all of the required steps and check documents for accuracy to avoid unnecessary issues that can stand in the way.
 In addition to this, a knowledgeable immigration lawyer can help you maneuver permits and regulations.
 Whether you need an employment visa to enter the U.S., want permanent residency, or are looking to obtain U.S. citizenship, getting help from a skilled family-based immigration attorney is the best option to consider.